 Our children can be our greatest source of joy as well as our biggest reason for frustration.
 We all understand that our toddlers are learning, growing, and developing and we have patience with them as they do so.

-Before you lose your temper with your toddler (and perhaps your sanity) there are different things you can try to do with your toddler.
+Before you start losing temper with your toddler (and perhaps your sanity) there are different things you can try to do with your toddler.
 This list is not all-inclusive, but it’s a great place to start.

 5 Musts Instead of Losing Temper with Your Toddler